 Simply put a layer of paper towel at the bottom of your container and put a layer of muffin over it.
 Cover with another layer of paper towel and if needed, repeat the process until all of your muffins are in the container.
 Finish with one last layer.

-Can you freeze these Chocolate Zucchini Cakes?
+Can you freeze these cakes?

 One of the best thing about these muffins is that they will very easily freeze and keep fresh for up to 3 months in the freezer.
 To freeze these muffins, first make sure they are completely cold.